DimitriBarronmore/preprocess.lua/README.md

 ```

 ## Including Files
-You can insert the contents of another file into the current one using the `include(filename)` function.
+You can insert the contents of another file into the current one using the `include(filename, arguments)` function.
 This will immediately run the file `filename` through the same preprocessor environment and write the result into the output file.
+If an `arguments` table is provided, those arguments will only apply to the included file.

 ```lua
 --- header.lua ---